The four options are well-known but their implications are not always understood. Some summary graphics

 On each of the three tests — the UK’s own position, and the reactions of the EU and non-EU countries — we still have to wait and see.

-— Note that the EU’s commitments cited here are those of its latest certified goods “schedule”, which is for the 15 members up to 2004.
-Schedules for EU enlargement since then have not been certified.
-Details are here; the EU-15 schedule is here (Excel)
+— Note that the EU’s commitments cited here are those of its latest certified goods “schedule”, at the time of the original article, which was for the 15 members up to 2004.
+Details are here; the EU-15 schedule is here (Excel).
+The EU-25 schedule, certified in 2016, keeps the same tariffs and tariff quota.
+(The draft EU-28 schedule was circulated in 2017 but opposition from some countries held up certification.)

 — The FAO’s data on oranges includes mandarines, tangerines, satsumas, etc. The standard tariff classifications put mandarines, etc in a separate category.
 The EU’s schedules follow the standard tariff convention